 For a night in occasion of Vicoli del Terrore festival, the medieval burg of Lorenzana, under the province of Pisa, turns into a scary dark place.
 You won’t be safe walking its tiny alleys.
 Vampires, zombies, and any kind of monsters hide behind every corner.
 The program includes musicians, fire eaters, acrobatic Crew, street performers, and of course a lot of traditional food.

 If you are a Twilight saga fan, for your Halloween in Tuscany, take the chance to organize a tour to Volterra, the city where the book NewMoon by Stephanie Meyers takes place.
 Keep in mind that the real set of the movie was Montepulciano if you would like to track down Edward and Bella while hosted by the Volturi family.

 San Galgano Abbey

-If all you need is a suggestive location for a mysterious Halloween in Tuscany tour, well, I suggest you to visit San Galgano Abbey, and discover the legend of the sword in the stone.
+If all you need is a suggestive location for a mysterious Halloween in Tuscany tour, well, I suggest you visit San Galgano Abbey and discover the legend of the sword in the stone.
 Or visit the Giardino dei Tarocchi (the Tarot Garden) and its odd sculptures, in southern Tuscany close to the city of Grosseto (every first Saturday of the month, from 9 am to 1 pm, it is open and free of charge. the other days, during the winter season is unfortunately closed).

 Finally, if you love comics books and games, keep your costume on and go straight to Lucca Comics & Games, for the most important festival of Europe of Comics and Games.
-Thousands of people wearing costumes on of their favourite cartoons or TV characther crowd the downtown from the 29 October until the 1 November.
+Thousands of people wearing costumes on of their favourite cartoons or TV characther crowd the downtown from the 1st to the 5th November.